namit-rai/Pharmaceuticals-Inventory-Management/README.md

 Maximize current stock utilization.

 # Success Criteria:
-o	Business Success Criteria: Reduce underutilized stock levels in the inventory by at least 20%. o	Economic Success Criteria: Reduce costs associated with storing and managing excess raw material by at least 25%.
+Business Success Criteria: Reduce underutilized stock levels in the inventory by at least 20%.
+Economic Success Criteria: Reduce costs associated with storing and managing excess raw material by at least 25%.